MEng in Electrical Engineering

 The Master of Engineering (MEng) program in Electrical Engineering is designed to prepare students for technically demanding careers in industry as well as for post-master’s graduate studies in Electrical Engineering or related fields.
 More specifically:

-- It allows students to take 32 credits of advanced engineering courses of structured and rigorous content.
+- It allows students to take 32 credits of advanced engineering courses of structured and rigorous content in preparation for careers in industry as well as for entry into PhD programs in Electrical Engineering and related areas.

 - It requires students to build depth in an Electrical Engineering specialization, selected from areas such as signal processing and communication, systems and control, electromagnetics and photonics, and materials, circuits, and devices.